 First time I ever heard about fish tacos I was 18 years old, down in San Diego with some friends…and I thought “ew.”
 But we went out to dinner and curiosity got the best of me.
 I’ve been ordering them, making them, eating them, and loving them ever since!

-I believe that traditional fish tacos are deep fried – no wonder they’re so scrumptious – however, I never fry food because I can’t stand the house smelling like burnt oil for 3 days, so I make the non-breaded version.
-I spotted these mini fish tacos in wonton wrappers and instead of “ew” I thought “brilliant.”
-And they were.
+Traditional fish tacos are battered and deep fried – no wonder they’re so scrumptious – however, I rarely deep fry food because I can’t stand the house smelling like burnt oil for three days, so I make the non-battered version, either by baking the fish or grilling it.

 Mini Fish Tacos

 For the Fish

 - 1/2 teaspoon kosher salt

 - 1/4 teaspoon ground coriander